AA/PPS 02.02.11 - Transfer and Award of Undergraduate Academic Credit

-Texas Common Course Numbering System – The Texas Common Course Numbering System was developed to facilitate transfer of general academic courses between Texas public institutions.
-Common courses are included in the ACGM Lower Division Academic Course Guide Manual published by the THECB.
-Common course numbers are used to determine which lower level courses transfer between Texas public institutions.
-Texas State has identified common course number equivalents for many of its lower division courses.
+Texas Common Course Numbering System – Texas State faculty have identified common course number equivalents for many of its lower division courses.
 These are identified in the Texas State catalog and updated annually.

 Workforce Education Courses – The Workforce Education Course Manual (WECM) is the state inventory of workforce education courses for Texas public junior or community colleges.
 WECM courses are evaluated as VOCED and do not transfer to Texas State for admission or GPA purposes.
 However, in cases where a specific WECM course has been reviewed by the respective faculty and an articulation agreement exists, Texas State will accept the WECM course as a direct equivalent or for elective credit.

 Courses completed in units other than semester hours are converted to semester hours using information from the sending institution’s transcript or catalog.
-Quarter hours are converted at the rate of one to two-thirds (e.g., five quarter hours = 3.335 semester hours, four quarter hours = 2.668 semester hours, and three quarter hours = 2.001 semester hours).
+Quarter hours are converted at the rate of one to two-thirds (e.g., five quarter hours = 3.335 semester hours, four quarter hours = 2.668 semester hours, and three-quarter hours = 2.001 semester hours).
 The official Texas State transcript separates transfer course work and grades from Texas State course work and grades.
 The transfer GPA is used to determine eligibility for admission purposes.
-Credits transferred are included in the total hours the student has earned, but the grades and quality points are not transferred and do not affect the student’s Texas State GPA.
+Credits transferred are included in the total hours the student has earned, but the grades and quality points do not affect the student’s Texas State GPA, but do calculate into an overall GPA that may be used in some university processes such as course prerequisites